 History 351.
-Colonial America, 1600-1750 Beginnings of English colonization, Puritanism and the southern slave system.
+Colonial America, 1600-1750 Seminar examining the beginnings of English colonization, Puritanism and the southern slave system.
 Political, social, and economic development of the Colonies to 1750.

 History 352.
-Revolutionary America, 1750-1789 Mercantilism and imperial politics.
+Revolutionary America, 1750-1789 Seminar examining mercantilism and imperial politics.
 Background and theory of the American Revolution.
 Politics under the Confederation and origins of the Federal Constitution.